 Shillong Cherry Blossom Festival Travel Guide

 When does the Shillong Cherry Blossom Festival Take Place?

 It normally takes place during the first half of November.
-For the exact date, check their official site or FB page before you start planning.
+For the exact date, check their official site or social media pages before you start planning every year.